-Potential impact Impact scale Proposed mitigation measures Responsible party Cost Activity 2: Restorati Activity 2: Restoration and improvement of grasslands Workers health and safety including COVID Short term minor Comply with the workers' health and safety guidelines Ensure regular health screening for the workers pre and during construction activities; Ensure that no underage workers, or children are engaged; Ensure decent work conditions, including an appropriate salary, working hours, accommodation and food for workers shall be provided to all workers; Ensure that workers are employed on the principle of equal opportunity and fair treatment, and there is no discrimination with BFL focal in BC 4 Contractor Workers health and safety gears: Nu.60000/- (embedded in the activity budget)
+Potential impact Impact scale Proposed mitigations measures Responsibility party Cost Activity 1: Restora ation of grassl and at Pirchen Nu.
+150,000 1.
+Accidental Forest fire during burning of residual debris Short term Minor Control measures like controlled/ prescribed burning (fire lines, fuel load reduction, backfiring etc.) will be carried out.
+Zhemgang Range office and Tingtibi beat office Regular monitoring 2.
+Growth of non-palatable species Short term Minor Regular weeding and control measures will be carried out.
+Biological control measures (broadcasting desired species) will be emphasized Zhemgang Range office and Tingtibi beat office Nu.10000 /- (embedded in the activity budget) 3.
+Wildlife hunting by the workers Short term Minor The laborers will be briefed and made aware that fishing without valid permit is illegal and the forestry official will monitor regularly.
+Zhemgang Range office and Tingtibi beat office No cost will be incurred 4.
+Worker's health and safety Short term minor Comply with the workers' health and safety guidelines Ensure regular health screening for the workers pre and during construction activities; Ensure that no underage workers, or children are engaged; Ensure decent work conditions, including an appropriate salary, working hours, accommodation and food for workers shall be provided to all workers; Ensure that workers are employed on the principle of equal opportunity and fair treatment, and there is no discrimination with respect to any aspects of the employment relationship, such as recruitment and hiring, compensation (including wages and benefits), Zhemgang Range office and Tingtibi beat office Workers health and safety gears: Nu.10000 /- (embedded in the activity budget)